Invitation to participate in the 2023 Non-Surgical Symposium

 - Do you have track record of public competitive grants your area of research?

-Speakers must be registered to attend the conference to be eligible to present.
-Please note that presentation of an abstract does not constitute any offer by ASAPS, ASCD or CPCA to pay travel, accommodation or registration costs associated with the Symposium and no presenter fee will be paid.
+Speakers must be registered and attend the conference in person to be eligible to present.
+Please note that presentation of an abstract does not constitute an offer by ASAPS to pay travel, accommodation or registration costs associated with the Symposium.
+No presenter fee will be paid.

 Presentations will be selected on the basis of scientific merit, clinical merit and topicality.

 Companies that are either sponsoring or exhibiting are limited to one (1) abstract submission.
 Independent authors do not have a maximum number of submissions allowed.

 Submissions must fall under the following themes to be accepted.